prasanna-munnangi/portfolio/content/projects/BidAnalyticsDashboard.md

 showInProjects: true
 ---

-Built Analytics dashboard for the agencies to view the bidders statistics, including google map integration of the bidder location
+Built Analytics dashboard for the agencies to view the bidders statistics, including google map integration of the bidder location.